lucychambers/techtohuman/_posts/articles/2017-04-30-user_stories_jtbd.md

 You will probably find different ones useful in different scenarios!

-In my next post, I will discuss some of the ways that it is *not* ok to hack user stories.
+In my [next post: Wolf in Sheep's Clothing](http://techtohuman.com/wolf_in_sheeps_clothing), I discuss some of the ways that it is *not* ok to hack user stories.